 23. Native Wildflower Pollinator Garden

-Support local ecosystems with native wildflowers that pollinators love.
-Plant purple coneflower, bee balm, milkweed, and black-eyed susans for year-round interest.
+Support local ecosystems with purple coneflower seeds and native wildflowers that pollinators love.
 These plants evolved with local insects and provide exactly what they need.
 You’ll see more butterflies, bees, and hummingbirds than ever.
-Native plants need less water and no fertilizer once established.
-This garden style is both beautiful and environmentally responsible.
-Let plants go to seed to feed birds in fall.
+Native plants need less water and no fertilizer once established — let plants go to seed to feed birds in fall.

 Add unique drama with spider lily garden ideas featuring those architectural blooms.
 Spider lilies produce their unusual flowers in late summer on naked stems—no foliage visible when blooming.
 The spidery petals curve backward in dramatic fashion.
 They come in red, white, or yellow.
 Plant bulbs in late summer for fall blooms.
 The foliage appears in spring and dies back by summer.
 These conversation-starter flowers add exotic flair to any garden.